WesleyAC/notebook/entries/1632618707-EST-reading-aloud.md

 # Reading Aloud

 *This post contains spoilers for* [The Husband Stitch](https://granta.com/The-Husband-Stitch/) *by Carmen Maria Machado, which I highly recommend.
-I would suggest reading it before you read this post, if you intent to read it.*
+I would suggest reading it before you read this post, if you intend to read it.*

 <br>